Office Tenants Find a Happy Medium With Flex Space, Hybrid Work

 Flexible space providers are growing.
 According to a recent CommercialEdge report, flexible space has increased to 124.8 million square feet in the past year, up from 113.5 million square feet.
 But almost all that growth follows a trend toward the suburbs.

-According to Cushman & Wakefield’s Experience per Square Foot research across a group of 9,142 employees, people who work in the office 3-plus days a week are more likely than hybrid and remote employees to work in the office to boost productivity.
+According to Cushman & Wakefield’s Experience per Square Foot research across a group of 9,142 employees, people who work in the office 3-plus days a week are more likely than hybrid and remote employees to come into the office for the sake of boosting productivity.

 Larger, flexible workspaces are also trending.
 A new survey of 500 business leaders across major industries in the U.S. and U.K. by WeWork found that most remote, hybrid and fully-in-office companies plan to use flexible workspaces to increase their office space in the next two years.